Arizona's Family Member, Caregiver, and Guardian Bill of Rights

-There are many studies that now show an increased positive outcome with patients who fully recover from a first time psychotic episode.
-Unfortunately, the experience of many family members has been that Mental Health Care Providers do not try to ascertain medical history when a child turns 18 and are often shut out of critical communication.
-A first time psychotic episode can be terrifying for all involved, it is also the most crucial time for information gathering so the best possible treatment can be obtained.
+The experience of many family members has been that Mental Health Care Providers do not try to ascertain medical history when a child turns 18 and are often shut out of critical communication.
+A psychotic episode can be terrifying for all involved, it is also the most crucial time for information gathering.
 In 2016, Arizona passed SB1442 into law and makes it clear that Health Care Providers may receive information from family or friends.
 Our hospitals and other Mental Health Care Providers are in agreement that communication is vital and support the effort of ongoing education.
 However, because barriers remain, it is important for Family members, Caregivers, and Guardians to understand their rights related to advocacy efforts so that the best possible outcome can be confidently and safely obtained for everyone involved.

 While recent studies do show promise for the future with regard to first time episodes of psychosis, many individuals will need ongoing support that may last a lifetime.
 Arming yourself with knowledge and building a trusted team of support within the community is essential.